Sha'Carri Richardson to face Olympic-sweeping Jamaican medalist in next race

 SHA'CARRI RICHARDSON APPEARS IN BEATS BY DRE AD AFTER MISSING OUT ON OLYMPICS

-Prior to her positive cannabis test, Richardson quickly became a viral sensation after being crowned, "the Fastest Woman in America."
+Richardson became a viral sensation after being crowned "the Fastest Woman in America."
 She qualified for the Summer Games after dominating the 100-meter dash with a 10.86 in the Olympic Trials, just days after the passing of her biological mother.
 She admitted to using cannabis as a grieving mechanism.

-Unfortunately, her cannabis use invalidated her victory and she was banned for one month on June 28.
+Her cannabis use invalidated her victory and she was banned for one month on June 28.
 Following the ban, Richardson received public support from a slew of entertainers and athletes including Drake, Patrick Mahomes and Lamelo Ball.
-The NBA's 2021 Rookie of the Year probably had the best reaction for Richardson's ban.
+Ball, the NBA's 2021 Rookie of the Year, had one of the more memorable reactions to Richardson's ban: "if it ain't crack let her run track."

-During the 2021 ESPY Awards, host, Anthony Mackie, defended the Louisiana State track star by mentioning the depressing effects of marijuana.

-"You've never saw Snoop Dogg run anywhere," insinuating the rapper's historic advocacy for recreational cannabis use.

 CLICK HERE TO GET THE FOX NEWS APP